pranavchinmay/pranavchinmay.github.io/_posts/2020-12-12-adding-fractions.md

 Well, obviously, because it doesn't work.
 If I buy a pizza, give my mother half of it, and my father a quarter, well, I've given away three-fourths of the pizza, not one-sixth.
 What a silly question!

+But does the story end there?
+Of course not.